Crime (New Zealand)

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.

-TVNZ is a New Zealand news service that airs on television channel 1 and it covers news as it happens.
+This is the website of the New Zealand news service that airs on channel 1.
+It covers news as it happens.

 • Search for 'crime New Zealand' to find local news stories.